We’ve gone to extraordinary lengths. And widths.

-The ultimate all-in-one.
 Honed to the cutting edge.

-One of the biggest challenges our engineers faced with this design was how to join the front to the back.
+One of the biggest challenges our engineers faced with the iMac design was how to join the front to the back.
 The enclosure is so thin, it’s not possible to weld the pieces using traditional methods.
 So we searched far and wide for other ideas, and we found one in a process called friction-stir welding.
 It’s commonly used on airplane wings, rocket booster tanks, and other parts that simply can’t fail.
 This process uses a combination of intense friction-generated heat and pressure to intermix the molecules of the two aluminum surfaces — creating a seamless, precise, and superstrong join.
 You may not see it, but this iMac wouldn’t be possible without it.